Diarrhoea in Pregnancy: Causes, Treatment and When to Seek Help

 The good news is that most cases of food poisoning go away on their own within a week, but it's always best to check in with your doctor if you think your diarrhoea was caused by something you ate.

-Reduce your chances of getting food poisoning by avoiding certain risky foods.
+Reduce your chances of getting food poisoning by avoiding certain risky foods during pregnancy.
 For example, avoid unpasteurised dairy products and undercooked or raw seafood.
 If you’re eating food containing raw or partially cooked hen eggs, make sure it’s made with eggs produced under the British Lion or Laid in Britain scheme.

 Be extra careful about how the food you eat is prepared.
 Always wash your hands before preparing any food, and make sure all the surfaces in your kitchen have been cleaned with hot, soapy water.